 You definitely know what watermelons are because you use them on a daily basis, but how do you know about them?
 Let’s see.

-As the name suggests, over 90 percent of the total mass of a watermelon is nothing except water, making it the most prevalent fruit for making beverages.
+As the name suggests, over 90 percent of the total mass of a watermelon is nothing except water, making this food beginning with “W” the most prevalent fruit for making beverages.

 Watermelon is a perfect fruit as you can eat every part of it, from the fleshy part, the rind, to seeds.
 The peel can be used to make excellent salads.

-With watermelons, you can immediately eat fresh or create numerous foods and beverages for your family, ranging from watermelon salads, sauces to cocktails.
+With watermelons, you can eat them fresh or create numerous foods and beverages for your family, ranging from watermelon salads for summer days’ side dishes to sauces or cocktails for a breezy evening on the beach.
 Watermelons make a great contribution to the culinary field.

 As a long-held notion, you may be told that watermelon seeds could grow in the tummy if you eat them, but actually not.
 Watermelon seeds are also nutritious for your body.